 Patron of the arts

 Lord Howard de Walden commissioned works by many leading 20th-century artists, some of which can be seen together at Chirk for the first time since 1946.
-These include portraits by Augustus John and John Lavery, landscapes by Wilson Steers, a bronze bust by Rodin and even a complete suit of ‘medieval’ armour by Joubert.
+These include portraits by Augustus John and John Lavery, landscapes by Wilson Steer, and a bronze bust by Rodin.
 This collection gives you a fascinating insight into the man some call ‘the last great patron of Wales’.

-We celebrate the time of the Howards de Walden tenancy in the Bow Drawing Room, at the time this was the guest bedroom of Lady Margueritas sister known as ‘Poots’.
-Today it is a comfortable 1930’s interior with Victorian background inspired by a painting by John Lavery, of his muses the Howard de Walden family relaxing in the Saloon.
+We celebrate the time of the Howards de Walden tenancy in the Chapel Music Room, inspired by a painting by John Lavery, of his muses the Howard de Walden family relaxing in the Saloon.

 Despite the fact that the Lord Howard de Walden lived in Chirk Castle for a very short period of time in its history, there are echos of him everywhere, and he is remembered as a generous custodian who played his part in preserving Chirk Castle for future generations.

 Read all about Lord Howard de Walden by downloading this free fascinating biography written by his grandson Thomas Seymour.